Roshanak Rahimian, PharmD, MSc, PhD

-Dr. Rahimian earned her doctor of pharmacy from Tehran University of Medical Sciences in 1988, her master of science from the University of Ottawa in 1995, and her doctor of philosophy from the University of British Columbia (UBC) in 1998.
-She then completed a three-year post doctoral fellowship from the Canadian Institute of Health Research (CIHR) before joining Pacific in 2001.
+Roshanak Rahimian, PharmD, MSc, PhD earned her doctor of pharmacy from Tehran University of Medical Sciences in Tehran, Iran in 1988 and her master of science from the University of Ottawa in Ottawa, Canada in 1995.
+Dr. Rahimian earned her doctor of philosophy from University of British Columbia in British Columbia, Canada in 1998.
+She then completed a three-year post doctoral fellowship from the Canadian Institute of Health Research before joining the Pacific family in 2001.

 Thor, D., Zhang, R., Anderson, L., Bose, D., Dube, G., and Rahimian, R. Effects of 17 β-estradiol on lipopolysacharride-induced intracellular adhesion molecule-1 mRNA expression and Ca2+ homeostasis alteration in human endothelial.
 Vascular Pharmacology (2010) 53, 230-238.